Henry John Rous

-Admiral Henry John Rous (23 January 1795 – 19 June 1877) was an officer of the British Royal Navy, who served during the Napoleonic Wars, and was later a Member of Parliament and a leading figure in horse racing.
+Admiral Henry John Rous (23 January 1795 – 19 June 1877) was a Royal Navy officer and politician who served in the Napoleonic Wars.

 Biography

 Family background and education

 Rous was the second son of John Rous, 1st Earl of Stradbroke, and was educated at Westminster School, and Dr. Burney's Academy.
 His elder brother was John Rous, 2nd Earl of Stradbroke, and his half-sister married Vice-Admiral Sir Henry Hotham.